 Ensure the machine is parked on a firm & level site and the 'safe stop' procedure is followed before connecting / disconnecting the hydraulic couplings.
-This is to ensure that the unit does not unexpectedly move while the operator or person is in close proximity to the machine.
+This is to ensure that the unit does not unexpectedly move while the operator or person is near the machine.